-While the idea of a game with four distinct worlds seems like it would take a long time to complete, each area within Evermore is surprisingly small.
-You only have a handful of tasks to complete before you make it to the next world and that can take about two hours depending on how many time you die, how much time you spend grinding to strengthen a weapon skill or alchemy formula, or if you get lost figuring out a dungeon.
-There are definitely a few areas where you can face setbacks, so depending on how many you face, Secret of Evermore is about an 8-10 hour game.
+The very idea of a game with four distinct worlds seems like it would take a long time to complete.
+In reality, each area within Evermore is surprisingly small.
+You only have a handful of quests to complete before you can travel to the next world.
+This can vary depending on how many time you die, how much time you spend grinding to strengthen a weapon skill or alchemy formula, or if you get lost figuring out a dungeon.
+Depending on what kinds of setbacks you face, Secret of Evermore is about an 8-10 hour game.

 The music is particularly unusual.
 In some places, it sounds like a ‘Sounds of Nature’ CD.
-In other places, it sounds like music that would be appropriate to the era in which the game is trying to take place.
-At other times, it sounds like if there was a spectrum between those two ideas and it fell somewhere between those two.
-There are a couple tracks that sound a lot like just birds chirping, but they do still have a distinct rhythm to them that sound enough like music.
+In other places, it sounds like era-appropriate music.
+At other times, it sounds like it fell somewhere between those two ideas.
+There are a couple tracks that sound like just birds chirping, but have a distinct rhythm to them that sound enough like music.

-One interesting fast about the soundtrack is that this was the first composition done by composer Jeremy Soule, who has gone on to do a plethora of Western RPG soundtracks, including the Elder Scrolls Morrowind, Oblivion and Skyrim.
+One interesting fast about the soundtrack is that this was the first composition done by composer Jeremy Soule.
+He has gone on to do a plethora of Western RPG soundtracks, including the Elder Scrolls Morrowind, Oblivion and Skyrim.

 One significant departure from Mana and most RPGs in general is the implementation of alchemy in place of traditional magic.
 Alchemy is used by combining two different ingredients to create different formulas.
 These formulas can damage enemies, heal yourself or your dog, boost attributes, or aid in the adventure in other ways.
 Ingredients can be purchased, dropped by enemies, found in chests, or just picked up off the ground.
 You can find them in all kinds of random places that are sniffed out by your dog.

 The Talking Parts